Change Preferred Languages in Microsoft Edge

 Change preferred language order in Microsoft Edge

-You can easily change the order of your preferred languages in Microsoft Edge to make sure websites show you content in the language you want.
-If your desired language isn’t listed, just click ‘Add languages’ to find and add it to your list.
+You can change the order of your preferred languages in Microsoft Edge to make sure websites show content in your top choice language.
+If your language isn’t listed, click ‘Add languages’ to find and add it.
+Putting your most wanted language at the top of the list ensures websites use it.

 Under the Languages section, you’ll see your current list.
 If your desired language isn’t there, click the Add languages button to search for and add it.

-To change the order, click the three dots (…) next to any language in your list.
-You can choose to move it to the top or move it up one spot.
-This changes the priority order for your browser.
+To change the language order, click the three dots next to a language.
+From there, you can choose to move it to the top of the list or up one spot.
+This action changes the priority order for your Microsoft Edge browser.

 Browser UI vs. Website Content